pontus/LocalEGA/docs/submission.rst

 If decryption completes and the checksum is valid, a message of completion is sent to Central EGA: Ingestion completed.

-.. important:: If a file has been submitted twice one of them would be invalidated.
+.. important::  If a file disappears or is overwritten in the inbox before ingestion ￼               is completed, ingestion may not be possible.

 If any of the above steps generates an error, we exit the workflow and log the error.
 In case the error is related to a misuse from the user,